PixelPathos/pixelpathos.github.io/lumeo-faq.markdown

 If your watch is a long distance from your phone, it will lose Bluetooth connection, and the Bluetooth symbol will appear in grey.

 It may also be that your device does not support that particular complication.
 For example, Approach® S50 and vívoactive® 5 devices don't support Floors Climbed, so that symbol will appear in grey.

-### When will Lumeo be available for my watch?
-Lumeo is custom-designed for each size of watch, and in some cases, even for specific watch models.
-This takes many hours of work, but I feel the process is worthwhile.

-If your watch model is very new, Lumeo should be along shortly.

-Older watches may be missing features that allow Lumeo to run.
-I hope to create new watch faces that will have even broader support than Lumeo.
-In the meantime, perhaps you'd like to try one of Pixel Pathos' other watch faces, like the ever-popular [Crystal]({{ site.crystal_store_url }})?